aidenfoxivey/aidenfoxivey.com/README.md

 within Canada and the United States.
 If you believe otherwise, you can contact me via one of the links on [aidenfoxivey.com](https://aidenfoxivey.com).

-Content on this site is my copyright.
+Content on this site is under my copyright.

 Underlying code for the site comes from [Zola](https://www.getzola.org/), which is MIT licensed.
-The site is hosted via [Sourcehut Pages](https://srht.site/), which is licensed under GNU AGPL 3.

 Additional graphics are fair use.